riccardo-giovarelli/minimax-tic-tac-toe-php/README.md

 ## Other info

-You can visit the Wikipedia pages about [Minimax algorithms](https://en.wikipedia.org/wiki/Minimax) and [Tic-tac-toe game](https://en.wikipedia.org/wiki/Tic-tac-toe)
+You can visit the Wikipedia pages about [Minimax algorithms](https://en.wikipedia.org/wiki/Minimax) and [Tic-Tac-Toe game](https://en.wikipedia.org/wiki/Tic-tac-toe)

 ## Authors